5 Ways to Increase Your Vitamin C Levels

 2) Use Vitamin C: Load up on high quality vitamin C that also contains bioflavonoids with it to prevent illness – 1-2 grams per day is great for supplementation.
 I recommend Super C here

-3) Vitamin C Rich Foods: Use low sugar whole food forms of vitamin C such as bell peppers, broccoli, lemon, lime, & green leafy veggies as much as possible.
+3) Vitamin C Rich Foods: Use low sugar whole food forms of vitamin C such as bell peppers, broccoli, lemon, lime, & green leafy veggies as much as possible to support your vitamin C levels.

 4) Intermittent Fasting: Combining intermittent fasting with vitamin C supplementation and lemon water can be of great benefit for improving blood sugar regulation and immunity.